 It’s primary function is to translate analog signals to digital signals.

 Thus the quality of your recording is heavily depended upon the quality of the chips within the interface.

 It comes down to what you are going to use it for.

-To records instruments you will need a dedicated instrument input.
+To record instruments, you will need a dedicated instrument input.

-You can however choose an audio interface with only line signal inputs (line-in and line-out) but then you will have to invest in a external preamp and/or a direct input box.
+You can choose an audio interface with only line signal inputs (line-in and line-out) but then you will have to invest in an external preamp and/or a direct input box.

 If your working with MIDI you would probably want to have MIDI-I/O.